Find helpful products at OrthopedicApothecary.com

 From Sylvia in Agoura Hills, California, "Dr. Cohen is a miracle worker!"
 She came to him with a very, very painful carpal tunnel condition in her right wrist.
 After his treatment - she is now doing wonderfully.

 Paul Valdez belongs to the Ironworkers Union, Local 433.
-He had both Epicondylitis (tennis elbow), and a carpal tunnel condition.
+He had both lateral epicondylitis (tennis elbow), and a carpal tunnel condition.
 Dr. Cohen performed surgery for both and in less than 2 months, Paul was back on the job!